nolar/kopf/docs/events.rst

         kopf.info(obj.to_dict(), reason='SomeReason', message=msg)

 .. note::
-    The events are not persistent.
+    Events are not persistent.
     They are usually garbage-collected after some time, e.g. one hour.
-    All the reported information must be only for the short-term use.
+    All the reported information must be only for a short-term use.